 This all depends on which charge you plea to.
 In some circumstances, the DMV can still uphold its suspension of your license for the four-month period.

-The state of California has implemented some of the nation’s harshest DUI laws with tough penalties.
-It is important to consult a knowledgeable DUI attorney immediately because you only have an initial 10 days from the issue of an Order of Suspension or Revocation to contest the decision to the DMV.
-Also, the timing of the suspension requirements can be rather confusing and if your license is suspended its very important to have the timing of your suspension coordinated by an attorney.
-An experience attorney will understand how to prevent any extra days of suspension by cordinating the your court case and dmv matter so that you do not get pulled over for driving on a suspended license.
+It is important to consult an attorney immediately because you only have an initial 10 days from the issue of an order of suspension or revocation to contest the decision to the DMV.
+Also, the timing of the suspension requirements can be rather confusing and if your license is suspended its very important to have the timing of your suspension coordinated properly.
+It is important to prevent any extra days of suspension by coordinating your court case and dmv matter so that you do not get pulled over for driving on a suspended license.